idanrahamim/Spectral-Clustering-Project/README.md

 # Spectral-Clustering-Project
-A broad academic project constituting the implementation of diverse algos ("Spectral Clustering, k-means++" among others):
+A broad academic project constits the implementation of diverse algos ("Spectral Clustering, k-means++" among others):
  - Spectral Clustering - splitting vector points into a set of clusters, which represent the points similarity using k-means++ algorithm.
  - Implemented linear algebra theorems usind numpy.
  - Porting c code into c extension usind C API